- Foliar (leaf) testing helps determine fertilizer needs for your crop and soil.

 - Each crop has its own unique needs for how to submit a foliar nutrient test.

-There are 14 plant nutrients from the soil that are considered essential for the growth of all plants.
-Testing plant leaves for their nutrient content indicates whether the plants have optimal levels of these nutrients, or if fertilizer is needed.
+There are 14 essential plant nutrients derived from the soil that are considered essential for the growth of all plants.
+Foliar tests tell us whether the plants are taking up optimal levels of these nutrients, or if changes to the fertilizer program are needed.

 These nutrients are divided into six macronutrients and eight micronutrients :